jinghuazhao/pQTLtools/inst/Bioconductor/README.md

 --------|------------
 **Bioconductor** |
-AnnotationDbi | AnnotationDb objects and their progeny, methods etc. org.Hs.eg.db | Conversion of Entrez ID -- Gene Symbols EnsDb.Hsapiens.v86 | Exposes an annotation databases generated from Ensembl ensembldb | Retrieve annotation data from an Ensembl based package TxDb.Hsapiens.UCSC.hg38.knownGene | Annotation of the human genome INSPEcT | Quantification of the intronic and exonic gene features and the post-transcriptional regulation analysis graphite | GRAPH Interaction from pathway Topological Environment clusterProfiler | Functional profiles for genes and gene clusters DESSeq2 | Differential gene expression analysis based on the negative binomial distribution edgeR | Empirical Analysis of Digital Gene Expression WGCNA | Weighted Correlation Network Analysis ComplexHeatmap | Make Complex Heatmaps recount3 | Interface to uniformly processed RNA-seq data **CRAN** |
+AnnotationDbi | AnnotationDb objects and their progeny, methods etc. org.Hs.eg.db | Conversion of Entrez ID -- gene symbols EnsDb.Hsapiens.v86 | Exposes an annotation databases generated from Ensembl ensembldb | Retrieve annotation data from an Ensembl based package TxDb.Hsapiens.UCSC.hg38.knownGene | Annotation of the human genome INSPEcT | Quantification of the intronic and exonic gene features and the post-transcriptional regulation analysis graphite | GRAPH Interaction from pathway topological environment clusterProfiler | Functional profiles for genes and gene clusters DESSeq2 | Differential gene expression analysis based on the negative binomial distribution edgeR | Empirical analysis of digital gene expression WGCNA | Weighted correlation network analysis ComplexHeatmap | Make complex heatmaps recount3 | Interface to uniformly processed RNA-seq data Pi | Priority index, leveraging genetic evidence to prioritise drug targets at the gene and pathway level **CRAN** |
-ggplot2 | Data Visualisations Using the grammar of graphics pheatmap | results visualisation plyr | Splitting, Applying and Combining Data
+ggplot2 | Data Visualisations Using the grammar of graphics pheatmap | results visualisation plyr | Splitting, applying and combining data